Navigation » List of Schools » Glendale Community College » Psychology » Psychology 200 – Research Methods for Psychology » Fall 2022 » Module 1 Quiz

 Question #48

-A As study time increases, exam grades decreased.
+A As study time increased, exam grades decreased at first and then increased.

 B As study time increased, exam grades increased at first and then decreased.